 Speakers: Kathy Moses, CHCS

-K. Moses will share lessons from a recently published report on the roles of CHW/Ps, opportunities to enhance professional recognition of CHW/Ps through training and certification, and examples from other states.
-This presentation will also address the impact to the profession due to, and potential opportunities created by, the COVID-19 pandemic.
+K. Moses shared lessons from a recently published report on the roles of CHW/Ps, opportunities to enhance professional recognition of CHW/Ps through training and certification, and examples from other states.
+This presentation also addressed the impact to the profession due to, and potential opportunities created by, the COVID-19 pandemic.

 III.
 Reactions from the Field

 Speakers: Heidi Behforouz, MD, Medical Director, Housing for Health, Los Angeles County Department of Health Services; Joseph Calderon, CHW, Lead Community Health Worker, Transitions Clinic Network